 I was a cadet of 115 Squadron Air Training Corps at Westwood, Peterborough, from 1954, aged 13, to 1959, when I left Peterborough to go to university.
 I think things have changed a lot in the ATC since those days, so maybe you will be interested to hear about some of the things we did.
 Of course, it was long before ladies were admitted to the ATC, so there was always an underlying macho feeling (although we did not have that expression then!).

 We were based in the wooden HQ at RAF Westwood.
 I read that it was burned down on a Friday the 13th, but I am not sure what year that was.
-We had a Vampire T11 (XE887) outside.
+A Vampire T11 (XE887) was on display outside.
 It was finally broken up in 1973, I understand.
 We had some engines inside, and lots of obsolete radio equipment.
 Westwood airfield still existed as such then, with its big hangars, and a couple of small hangars for light aircraft (a Messenger, a Tiger Moth and some Austers), which flew regularly.

 I cannot remember exactly how many cadets were on the strength, but about 40, I would say.
 We used to get about 20 or 30 on Monday and Wednesday evening parades.
 We had two big coke stoves that we had to light in the winter to keep even slightly warm.
 Maybe that was what caused the fires!
 We had a tuck-shop in the mid-evening break.
 Once a week we had a cinema club too, run by cadet-corporal Lionel Hart, and I also used to help run the projector.